Great Rebellion of 1817–1818

-The rebellion was initiated by disgruntled Kandyan chiefs who were disillusioned by the British colonial administration.
+The rebellion was initiated by disgruntled Kandyan chiefs who did not like the British for appointing Hadji Marikar as Madige Dissawe.
+This position is sometimes held by Muslims.
+Even as of today Madige villages in Kandy are Muslims villages.
+The Kandyan Sinhalese were disillusioned by the British colonial administration for not giving them all positions of authority.
+They murdered Hadji Marikar gouging his eyes.
+This then forced the British to take action.
 It gained initial success with many Kandyan chiefs such as Keppetipola Disawe sent to suppress it joining the rebel forces.
 Major Sylvester Douglas Wilson, the Assistant Resident in Badulla was killed and the rebels soon gained much control over the region.
 A pretender to the throne of Kandy, Wilbawe was proclaimed king.
 Governor Brownrigg established his field headquarters at Kandy and directed military operations against the rebels, who had resorted to hit-and-run attacks, with the assistance of Kandyan chiefs who remained loyal which included Molligoda Maha Adikaram and Ratwatte Adikaram.
 Brownrigg soon received reinforcements from British India.
 Following the capture of many rebel leaders, the rebellion eventually fizzled out as the last remaining rebel holdouts were killed or captured by the British.

 Background

-Following the annexation of the Kandyan Kingdom by the British under the terms of the Kandyan Convention in 1815, certain actions of the British antagonize the Kandyan Chiefs who now found them under their administration.
-The lack of respect shown by British of all ranks to high ranking Kandyan chiefs and priests further angered them.
-Two incidents are believed to have trigger the revolt.
-The first occurred in June 1816, when Madugalle Uda Gabada Nilame proposed to the chief priest the removal of the relic of the tooth of the Buddha from Kandy unknown to the John D'Oyly the British Resident in Kandy.
-This was followed in September 1816, when he publicly sent offerings to the deities at Bintenne and Kataragama to the overthrow of British and a return of a native king.
-Madugalle was tried by the British of treason, dismissed from office and exiled to Colombo.
-His walauwa (house) burnt and possessions were confiscated and sold with the proceeded going to a pension fund for British officers.
-Another incident took place that angered the Kandyan Chiefs as it directly challenged their traditional rights that the British promised to protect under the Kandyan Convention.
-This was the appointment of Haji Marikkar Travala, a Moorman of Wellasse, as Madige Muhandiram by the Governor on the recommendation of D'Oyly in September 1817.
-The post of Madige Muhandiram was traditionally held by families of Kandyan chiefs and it undermined the authority of the Millewa Dissawa.
+Following the annexation of the Kandyan Kingdom by the British under the Kandyan Convention in 1815, certain British actions increasingly antagonized the Kandyan chiefs, who now found themselves under foreign administration.
+The disregard shown by British officials of all ranks toward high-ranking Kandyan chiefs and priests further fueled resentment.

+Two incidents are believed to have sparked the revolt.
+The first occurred in June 1816, when Madugalle Uda Gabada Nilame secretly proposed to the chief priest the removal of the Sacred Tooth Relic of the Buddha from Kandy—without the knowledge of John D'Oyly, the British Resident in Kandy.
+This was followed in September 1816, when Madugalle publicly offered gifts to the deities at Bintenne and Kataragama, calling for the overthrow of the British and the restoration of a native king.
+The British tried Madugalle for treason, dismissed him from office, and exiled him to Colombo.
+His walauwa (residence) was burnt, and his possessions were confiscated and sold, with the proceeds going to a pension fund for British officers.

+Another incident that inflamed Kandyan chiefs involved a direct challenge to their traditional rights—rights guaranteed under the Kandyan Convention.
+In September 1817, the Governor, on the recommendation of D’Oyly, appointed Haji Marikkar Travala, a Moorman from Wellasse, as Madige Muhandiram.
+The post of Madige Muhandiram was traditionally held by Muslims.
+There are four Madige villages and all of them are Muslim.
+The Kandyan chiefs wanted the British to give them all positions for themselves and this undermined the authority of the Millewa Dissawa.
 Local chiefs in Badulla, Kivulegedara Mohottala, Kohu Kumbure Rate Rala, Butawe Rate Rala and Millawe Disawa organized local protests against the Madige Muhandiram's appointment.